MELAINGB/MELAINGB/README.md

 - 👋 Hi, I’m @Melain GB
 - 👀 I’m interested in developpement web
-- 🌱 I’m currently learning boostrap
+- 🌱 I’m currently learning boostrap, JavaScript, Laravel
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by my portfolio
 - 😄 Pronouns: ...